Blue Beetle (film): Filming

 Principal photography began by May 25, 2022, taking place in the Atlanta metropolitan area, primarily at Wilder Studios in Decatur, Georgia, using the working title Mofongo.
-Pawel Pogorzelski served as the cinematographer.
-Filming also occurred in El Paso and Puerto Rico.
+Pawel Pogorzelski served as the cinematographer, using IMAX cameras.
+Christopher T.J.
+McGuire served as a camera and Steadicam operator, bringing experience from fellow superhero films The Suicide Squad (2021) and Guardians of the Galaxy Vol. 3 (2023).
+Given Blue Beetle's focus on family and culture, McGuire emphasized naturalistic handheld camerawork to enhance intimate moments while still employing superhero film staples, such as crane shots for large-scale action.
+Scenes for the film's third act took place at the Castillo San Felipe del Morro, a 500-year-old Spanish fortress located in the Old San Juan, Puerto Rico.
+Filming also occurred in El Paso.
 Sarandon completed filming her scenes by the end of June, and Trujillo said in early July that filming was almost complete.
-Filming wrapped on July 18 in Puerto Rico.